-**Please note that shipping will be a separate charge** We require a purchase of at least $500 in parts and/or accessories with any frameset**
+**Please note that shipping will be a separate charge**

 It’s good to pare down.
 See what you can live without.
 Ironically, most magazines that tout the concept of a minimal lifestyle implore you to purchase heaps of new stuff to attain a supposedly more modest method of living.
 Real Simple is filled with this kind of nonsense.
 So is the opposite minded “Backwoods Home Magazine'' which urges readers to invest in various apparatus of dubious utility.
 Sometimes it's good to actually go minimal.
 Figure out what you need to be comfortable, and bring a bit less.
 Peak bagging takes this concept to its pinnacle, pun intended.
 It’s the art of ascending a mountain as quickly and minimally as possible.
 If that means free climbing, or leaving the bivy at home, so be it.
 Extra food?
 A change of socks?
 Not applicable.
 Think Jack Kerouac in the Dharma Bums.
 Get some basic kit at a second hand shop, locate a zen poet, and start climbing.
 But ‘comparisons are odious, Smith…” Collect summits, check them off the list, explore new lands, views, and take on fantastic challenges.
 Return, knowing the land, taking your time: topographical awareness.
 The minimal approach pits you against the terrain.
 Stout boots, one set of clothes, and a modicum of safety equipment pare the experience to its core.